GSA/challenges-and-prizes/_all-challenges/1151-cte-mission-cubesat.md

 challenge-manager-email: Albert.Palacios@ed.gov
 point-of-contact: hello@ctemissioncubesat.com
 description: >-
+  ### Description

-  Visit the official CTE Mission: CubeSat website at
-  <https://www.CTEMissionCubeSat.com>.
-Receive timely updates on CTE Mission:
-  CubeSat by signing up for the newsletter.
+  Visit the official CTE Mission: CubeSat website at <https://www.CTEMissionCubeSat.com>.
+Receive timely updates on CTE Mission: CubeSat by signing up for the newsletter.

   #### About the Challenge